Pin grid array: Flip chip

 A flip-chip pin grid array (FC-PGA or FCPGA) is a form of pin grid array in which the die faces downwards on the top of the substrate with the back of the die exposed.
 This allows the die to have a more direct contact with the heatsink or other cooling mechanism.

-The FC-PGA was introduced by Intel with the Coppermine core Pentium III and Celeron processors based on Socket 370, and was later used for Socket 478-based Pentium 4 and Celeron processors.
-FC-PGA processors fit into zero insertion force (ZIF) Socket 370 and Socket 478-based motherboard sockets; similar packages have also been used by AMD.
-It is still used today for mobile Intel processors.
+FC-PGA CPUs were introduced by Intel in 1999, for Coppermine core Pentium III and Celeron processors based on Socket 370, and were produced until Socket G3 in 2013.
+FC-PGA processors fit into zero insertion force (ZIF) motherboard sockets; similar packages were also used by AMD.

 Material

 Ceramic

 A ceramic pin grid array (CPGA) is a type of packaging used by integrated circuits.
 This type of packaging uses a ceramic substrate with pins arranged in a pin grid array.
 Some CPUs that use CPGA packaging are the AMD Socket A Athlons and the Duron.

 A CPGA was used by AMD for Athlon and Duron processors based on Socket A, as well as some AMD processors based on Socket AM2 and Socket AM2+.
 While similar form factors have been used by other manufacturers, they are not officially referred to as CPGA.
 This type of packaging uses a ceramic substrate with pins arranged in an array.